Novage/p2p-media-loader/README.md

 **P2P Media Loader** connects and starts to download media segments from the obtained peers as well as sharing already downloaded segments to them.

 From time to time random peers from P2P swarm download new segments over HTTP(S) and share them to others over P2P.

+## Limitations

+Only one media track is delivered over P2P.
+If video and audio tracks in HLS or DASH go separately, just video is going to be shared over P2P network.